 is a priority for students at Riverside High School, Durham, N.C.
-Former teacher James McLamb required students to maintain portfolios on all
+Former teacher

 SAE records, including photos of events they attend, awards they win and competitions they enter.
 Students provide narratives of the SAE or classroom activities that relate to their project area.